 Leaders Eat Last Summary

-And that goes hand in hand with a short term mentality that disregards long term viability and people.
+The author says that goes hand in hand with a short-term mentality that disregards long-term viability and people.

 Part 1 – Our Need to Feel Safe